 A tight ideal client profile for a web development agency looks like this:

 Why these attributes?
-Companies in this size range have budget for professional web development ($20K-$100K+) but are too small to have an in-house web team.
+Companies in this size range have budget for professional web development but are too small to staff an in-house web team.
 Their current site is likely outdated because they have been focused on product or service delivery, not their web presence.
-And the trigger events signal that they have both the budget and the organizational motivation to invest in a redesign.
+And the trigger events signal that they have both the means and the organizational motivation to invest in a redesign.

 Read our guide on building an ICP for outbound for the full framework.
 The tighter your ICP, the more specific your outreach, and the higher your reply rates.